ekcom/rbot/README.md

  - Hey bot, use the running preset
 - Hey bot, save this preset [as `X`]
 ### Test the bot
+- Hey bot, what is the status
+ - Hey bot, status
 - Hey bot, wake up[./!]
  - Hey bot, are you awake[?]
  - Hey bot, ping

 ## Getting Started
 _Confused?
 Check out [these instructions](#getting-started-for-people-who-have-no-clue-what-they-are-doing)_
-1. Add BOT_ID to the environment variables
+1. Add BOT_ID, GROUP_ID, and DATABASE_URL to the environment variables
- * Include your BOT_ID from the [GroupMe API bots page](https://dev.groupme.com/bots) ... todo
+ * Include your BOT_ID and GROUP_ID from the [GroupMe API bots page](https://dev.groupme.com/bots)
+ * Database must be a postgres database.
+Works with free Heroku Postgres.
+2. Configure [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler) (if running free dyno)
+ * Heroku auto-kills your free dynos, so we need to add the Heroku Scheduler add-on
+ * Create a new job to run `node cron-check.js` every 10 minutes
+ * If you have a paid dyno that does not shut down, you can skip this step
+3. Deploy and start chatting with Reminder Bot
+ * Say "Hey RBot, status" in the group that you added the bot to

 ## Getting Started for people who have no clue what they are doing
 1. Fork this repo